• Skip to primary navigation

 If you’ve ever boiled water, you’ll be able to make this maple sugar from maple syrup.
 It’s that easy!

-You will need a few pieces of equipment to make it easier on you, but you can also “eyeball it”, if needed.
-The results may vary though.
+You will need a few pieces of equipment to make it easier on you, but you can also “eyeball it” if needed.
+The results may vary, though!

-Yes, you CAN mix this by hand, but you’re going to need to work fast, and the mixture gets VERY tough to mix as it cools.
+• Mixer with a beater attachment – Yes, you CAN mix this by hand, but you’re going to need to work fast, and the mixture gets VERY tough to mix as it cools.
 So, if you can borrow a mixer, or even grab a hand mixer, that’s going to be better than trying it with a spoon.

-The candy thermometer is optional, but again, you’re going to get better results if you use the right tools.
+• Candy thermometer – The candy thermometer is optional, but again, you’re going to get better results if you use the right tools.
+This is the candy thermometer we use, and it helps me get perfect results every time.

 Step One: